OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 > NOTE: If you are successful in uploading a web shell you should overwrite it or ensure that the security team of the target are aware and remove the component promptly after your proof-of-concept.

-Leveraging the `PUT` method an attacker may be able to place arbitrary and potentially malicious content, into the system which may lead to remote code execution, defacing the site or Denial of Service.
+Leveraging the `PUT` method an attacker may be able to place arbitrary and potentially malicious content, into the system which may lead to remote code execution, defacing the site or denial of service.

 ### Testing for Access Control Bypass